 UK: Adams Steps Into Start-Rite Children’s Shoe Business

+Adams Childrenswear is to significantly increase its footwear offer in a deal that expands the existing trading partnership with Start-Rite.
+Adams is to acquire the 11 existing Start-Rite concessions within Adams stores and will initially extend this offer to a total of 24 stores by August 2001.
 By combining the existing strengths of the Adams own bought range of shoes with the strengths of the Start-rite brand, Adams plans to create a fully serviced shoe department for children.
 The ranges will be further extended to accommodate other appropriate shoe brands to ensure a comprehensive offer is available.

 Get full access to all content, just $1 for 30 days

 just-style gives you the widest apparel and textile market coverage.